zaida04/g.js-self/packages/guilded-api-typings/README.md

 ## Credits
 Huge thank you to [Shay](https://github.com/shayypy) and the rest of the [Unofficial GuildedAPI Team](https://github.com/GuildedAPI).
 The third rewrite of these API typings were based entirely on https://guildedapi.com/, which they built.

-Thank you to [Vlad](https://github.com/vladfrangu) and the rest of the contributors at https://github.com/discordjs/discord-api-types for the structure in which I based my typings on.
+Thank you to [Vlad](https://github.com/vladfrangu) and the rest of the contributors at https://github.com/discordjs/discord-api-types for the structure in which I based my typings structure on.

 ## LICENSE
 Licensed under the [MIT License](https://github.com/zaida04/guilded.js/blob/master/LICENSE)